Making the neighbor’s cookies

 It’s time I made a dark confession.

-You see, when I started this blog, I promised you the whole Mediterranean - and I played favorites.
+You see, when I started this blog, I promised you the whole Mediterranean – and I played favorites.
 I withheld from you the Aegean nations, the lands of Greece and Turkey.
-Two ancient countries with glorious cuisine, and I simply rubbed them right off the map!
-As you well know, I was reared in a kitchen that straddles Lebanon and Syria; I’ve discussed the details of turning humble chickpeas into delightful hummus.
-I’ve strolled the streets of Florence in search of traditional Tuscan biscotti; I’ve even blogged about the time-honored Moroccan art of preserving lemons.
+Two ancient countries with rich cuisine that fell through the proverbial cracks of my internet blog.
+As you know, I grew up in a kitchen that straddles Lebanon and Syria.
+I’ve discussed the details of turning humble chickpeas into delightful hummus.
+I’ve strolled the streets of Florence in search of traditional Tuscan biscotti.
+I’ve even blogged about the time-honored Moroccan tradition of preserving lemons.
 Yet I have not seen the Parthenon, nor have I savored the moussaka of an Athenian gourmet chef.

 Today, dear readers, we will travel together to Greece in spirit and in palate.
 For food, I decided to raid my Greek friend Peter’s blog, who most of you might already know as Kalofagas, the Greek gourmet.
 I promise to focus on my Turkish deficit later this week.
 One country at a time.